danchoi/vitunes/README.markdown

 Benefits:

-* control iTunes without leaving Vim, where one is probably in a state of productive bliss
+* Control iTunes without leaving Vim, where one is probably in a state of productive bliss
-* avoid using the mouse or trackpad; keystrokes get you there faster
+* Avoid using the mouse or trackpad; keystrokes get you there faster
 * Zen-minimalist text-based UI works better on small screens than iTunes' complex, multi-paned GUI
-* control iTunes from another computer over ssh, across the room or across the world
+* Control iTunes from another computer over ssh, across the room or across the world
-* let multiple people control one instance of iTunes over ssh ([how][multi])
+* Let multiple people control one instance of iTunes over ssh ([how][multi])
-* control iTunes from GNU/Linux computers over ssh (I control my iTunes from two Linux netbooks)
+* Control iTunes from GNU/Linux computers over ssh (I control my iTunes from two Linux netbooks that I move around the apartment)

 [multi]:https://github.com/danchoi/vitunes/wiki